saultcollege/mysql-syntax-basics/content/docs/ddl/stored-routines/stored-procedures.md

 [CompoundStatements]({{< ref "compound-statements" >}})
 {{< /sqldiagram >}}

+The results of stored procedure are the results of the first `SELECT` statement executed by the stored procedure.
+It is also possible to return multiple values using `OUT` or `INOUT` parameters.
+(See examples below.)

 {{< hint info >}}
 Parameters are `IN` by default, meaning that any changes to the parameter in the procedure are not visible to the caller.
 If a parameter is declared to be `OUT` or `INOUT` then changes to the parameter are visible to the caller.